MicrosoftDocs/sql-docs/docs/relational-databases/tutorial-use-azure-blob-storage-service-with-sql-server-2016.md

 author: MashaMSFT
 ms.author: mathoma
 ---
-# Tutorial: Use Azure Blob storage service with SQL Server 2016
+# Tutorial: Use Azure Blob Storage Service with SQL Server 2016

 [!INCLUDE[sqlserver](../includes/applies-to-version/sqlserver.md)]
 Welcome to the  Working with SQL Server 2016 in Microsoft Azure Blob Storage service tutorial.
-This tutorial helps you understand how to use the Microsoft Azure Blob storage service for SQL Server data files and SQL Server backups.
+This tutorial helps you understand how to use the Microsoft Azure Blob Storage Service for SQL Server data files and SQL Server backups.

-SQL Server integration support for the Microsoft Azure Blob storage service began as a SQL Server 2012 Service Pack 1 CU2 enhancement, and has been enhanced further with SQL Server 2014 and SQL Server 2016.
+SQL Server integration support for the Microsoft Azure Blob Storage Service began as a SQL Server 2012 Service Pack 1 CU2 enhancement, and has been enhanced further with SQL Server 2014 and SQL Server 2016.
 For an overview of the functionality and benefits of using this feature, see [SQL Server Data Files in Microsoft Azure](../relational-databases/databases/sql-server-data-files-in-microsoft-azure.md).
 For a live demo, see [Demo of Point in Time Restore](https://channel9.msdn.com/Blogs/Windows-Azure/File-Snapshot-Backups-Demo).

-This tutorial shows you how to work with  SQL Server Data Files in Microsoft Azure Blob storage service in multiple sections.
+This tutorial shows you how to work with  SQL Server Data Files in Microsoft Azure Blob Storage Service in multiple sections.
 Each section is focused on a specific task and the sections should be completed in sequence.
 First, you will learn how to create a new container in Blob storage with a stored access policy and a shared access signature.
 Then, you will learn how to create a SQL Server credential to integrate SQL Server with Azure Blob storage.
 Next, you will back up a database to Blob storage and restore it to an Azure virtual machine.
 You will then use SQL Server 2016 file-snapshot transaction log backup to restore to a point in time and to a new database.
 Finally, the tutorial will demonstrate the use of meta data system stored procedures and functions to help you understand and work with file-snapshot backups.

 ## Prerequisites